kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ## suspend functions

 When working in a Kotlin project you will see a lot of function definitions with the `suspend` prefix about.

 Suspending functions enable the use of Kotlins built-in coroutine functions for concurrency, such as `async` and `delay`.

-Naturally, suspend functions aren't concurrent by default (that would lead to alot of unexpected bugs), but by defining a suspending function, when the thread is blocked (e.g. while waiting for a database), the underlying thread is freed up to run other tasks.
+Naturally, suspend functions aren't concurrent by default (that would lead to a lot of unexpected bugs), but by defining a suspending function, when the thread is blocked (e.g. while waiting for a database), the underlying thread is freed up to run other tasks.

+// example suspend function

+# launch and async

+`launch` Creates a new Job and runs it concurrently so it doesnt block the current execution context.
+When run within a coroutine scope (which is a blocking operation) the scope will not exit until all launched Jobs have completed.

+// example launch

+`async` operates similar to `launch` however this returns a `Deferred` object. `Deferred` objects are a form of future object.
+A future object is a form of a "promise" that at some point a value will be returned, or an error is thrown.
+To access the result you can call `await` on the object.

+// example async

 # structured concurrency

-# launch and async
+Kotlin uses structured concurrency to manage concurrent tasks.
+This ensures Jobs are not lost and avoids memory leaks and makes concurrent processes easier to manage.

+`runBlocking` is the first step in introducing structured concurrency. `runBlocking` creates a coroutine context which bridges the gap between blocking (serial) and non-blocking (concurrent) code.

+This function blocks the current thread until all Jobs within its scope have completed.

+Suspending functions require a coroutine context to be used as they rely on coroutine functions to operate.

+`runBlocking` does not preserve any existing context so avoid scattering this throughout your code.
+Typically this is only run at the entrypoint of a program.

+`coroutineScope` is similar to `runBlocking` however it maintains the current context when creating new Jobs.
+Similar to run blocking, this function suspends the current Job until all jobs in its scope have completed.